Greetings

 -

-Medical consultation: IIn-person and telephone consultations regarding medical care and nursing care for dementia
+Medical Consultation: We offer in-person and telephone consultations with specialist staff regarding medical care and nursing care related to dementia.

 -

-Treatment: Differential diagnosis of dementia and management for complications and behavioral or psychological symptoms
+Medical Treatment: We provide comprehensive care, focusing on the differential diagnosis of dementia, and including management of complications and behavioral and psychological symptoms of dementia (BPSD).

 -